ESG Questionnaire Response - Fiera Capital Corporation

 The credit team focuses on engagement as their most effective tool to translate portfolio decarbonization to economy decarbonization.
 The Canadian energy sector is producing a very significant amount of GHG emissions and is facing a heightened level of scrutiny by investors and other stakeholders.
 There is a real risk that energy companies will face funding challenges in the future if they do not address this issue and do not sufficiently disclose data on their emission and set clear emission reduction targets.

-We want to see real world decreases and this is why we are seeing companies across sectors setting ambitious Net Zero-aligned objectives.
+We want to see real world decreases and this is why we are seeing companies across sectors setting ambitious Net Zero aligned objectives.
 A key objective of ours has been to clearly understand how energy companies within our coverage get to their 2050 Net Zero target?
 What resources are they putting in place?
 What investments are they planning to do?
 What interim targets have they established to assess progress?
-We want to ensure that it is not just a loose commitment and that it is something that they take very seriously.
+We want to ensure that its not just a loose commitment and it something that they take very seriously.

 Diversity